 Chairman Bernanke in his written testimony for the July 2009 Monetary Policy Report to the Congress expressed the view that the authority to pay interest on reserves is perhaps the most important tool enabling the Fed to raise the federal funds rate without first shrinking its balance sheet.
 I agree.
-However, in his July Wall Street Journal op-ed, Chairman Bernanke noted that the federal funds rate slipped below interest paid on reserves in the fall of 2008, evidently because some large lenders in the federal funds market, such as government-sponsored enterprises

-(GSEs) Fannie Mae and Freddie Mac, and Federal Home Loan Banks (FHLBs), are legally ineligible to receive interest on balances that they hold at the Fed.
+However, in his July Wall Street Journal op-ed, Chairman Bernanke noted that the federal funds rate slipped below interest paid on reserves in the fall of 2008, evidently because some large lenders in the federal funds market, such as government-sponsored enterprises (GSEs) Fannie Mae and Freddie Mac, and Federal Home Loan Banks (FHLBs), are legally ineligible to receive interest on balances that they hold at the Fed.
 Thus, it is reasonable to worry that lending by the GSEs, the FHLBs, and others in the federal funds market could impair the power of interest on reserves to put a floor under the federal funds rate again when the Fed tries to exit the near-zero federal funds rate setting.
 The WSJ op-ed suggests that if this difficulty arises, the Fed has at its disposal other options by which it could immobilize reserves to help raise the federal funds rate.
 As I see it, however, these other options are not without problems of their own.

-Instead, I think that the Fed should work with Congress and the Treasury to secure the power of interest on reserves to put a floor under the federal funds rate.
+Instead, I think that the Fed should work with the Treasury and Congress to secure the power of interest on reserves to put a floor under the federal funds rate.
 After all, the Fed's July 2009 Monetary Policy Report to the Congress pointed out on page 37 that interest paid on bank reserves worked successfully for other central banks to put a floor under interbank rates in their economies even as aggregate bank reserves expanded aggressively.

-Given the demonstrated power of interest on reserves abroad, the Treasury and the Congress should help the Fed to secure the interest on reserves floor in the United States by modifying regulations for the federal funds market so as to exclude all but depository institutions from lending in that market, or alternatively by allowing all institutions eligible to lend in the federal funds market to earn interest on balances at the Fed.
+Given the demonstrated power of interest on reserves abroad, the Treasury and Congress should help the Fed to secure the interest on reserves floor in the United States by modifying regulations for the federal funds market to exclude all but depository institutions from lending in that market, or alternatively by allowing those institutions eligible to lend in the federal funds market to earn interest on balances at the Fed.
 So strengthened, interest on reserves policy would provide the Fed with a precise, flexible, and reliable means of raising interest rates as the economy recovers, regardless of the size of the Fed's balance sheet.

-It is true that even without such modifications depository institutions eligible to receive interest on reserves have an incentive to attract federal funds from the GSEs and the FHLBs, and to deposit those funds at the Fed.
-Such arbitrage would tend to keep the federal funds rate from falling very far below interest on reserves.
-Nevertheless, such arbitrage cannot be counted upon definitively to stabilize the federal funds rate close to interest on reserves.
-Arbitrage is subject to shocks beyond the Fed's control including the possibility of a recurrence of the credit turmoil.
+It is true that even without such modifications, depository institutions eligible to receive interest on reserves have an incentive to attract federal funds from the GSEs and the FHLBs, and to deposit those funds at the Fed.
+Such arbitrage would tend to keep the federal funds rate from falling far below interest on reserves.
+Nevertheless, such arbitrage cannot be counted upon to stabilize the federal funds rate close to interest on reserves.
+The point is that allowing the federal funds rate to fluctuate below interest on reserves would complicate interest rate policy needlessly by creating doubt about whether short-term market interest rates that matter for borrowing and lending will follow interest on reserves or the federal funds rate.
+Securing the interest on reserves floor for the federal funds rate would eliminate the problem.